ycrc/ycrc.github.io/docs/clusters-at-yale/data/staging.md

 These are called Job Dependencies, and they allow you to include a data-staging step as part of your data processing pipe-line.

 Consider a workflow where we would like to process data located on a remote server.
-We can break this into two separate SLURM jobs: a transfer job followed by a processing job.
+We can break this into two separate Slurm jobs: a transfer job followed by a processing job.

 ### transfer.sbatch